muhisin900/muhisin900/README.md

 ## 🚀 Current Projects
 - **AI Flashcard App:** An innovative tool to enhance learning by leveraging AI to generate personalized flashcards.
-- **Open Source Contributions:** I'm contributing to open-source projects that align with my interests in AI, data engineering, and education.

 ## 💡 Fun Fact
 I'm a visual and hands-on learner, which drives my passion for creating tools that make complex topics more accessible and engaging for others.